A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 Peak (as expected)

-Delayed spike (3–5 hours later — common with pizza)
+Delayed spike (3–5 hours later — quite common with pizza)

-This gave me a “worst-case real-life baseline.”
-I spiked very high but not as much as I did a few years ago (before I started applying hacks).
+This provided me with a “worst-case real-life baseline.”
+I spiked very high (142) but not as much as I did 4 years ago (200+ before I started applying hacks).

-Conclusion: applying the hacks over a span of 3 years has helped me achieve more metabolic flexibility!
+applying the “eat in order” hack consistently over a span of 4 years has helped me achieve more metabolic flexibility (143 vs 200+ is a huge improvement)

 My Usual Daily Pattern (Baseline Week)